aosabook/500lines/spreadsheet/chapter.md

 Since this book is _500 lines or less_, a web spreadsheet in 99 lines is just a minimal example — please feel free to experiment and extend it in any direction you’d like.

-Here are some ideas, all implementable in the space of 401 lines:
+Here are some ideas, all easily reachable in the remaining space of 401 lines:

 * A collaborative online editor using [ShareJS](http://sharejs.org/), [AngularFire](http://angularfire.com) or [GoAngular](http://goangular.org/).
 *  Markdown syntax support using [angular-marked](http://ngmodules.org/modules/angular-marked).